-The so-called Snooper’s Charter – the Investigatory Powers Act – which gives governments the right to spy on its citizens has now become law in the UK.
+The Snooper’s Charter – the Investigatory Powers Act – giving government the right to spy on its citizens, has become law in the UK.

 This is despite being ruled unlawful by the European Court of Justice and described by critics as “the most extreme surveillance regime of any democracy in history”.